• Home

 Best Soil for Growing Brandywine Tomatoes

-This variety prefers slightly acidic soil at a pH of around 6.5.
+This heirloom variety prefers slightly acidic soil ph of around 6.5.
 This is difficult to maintain in some areas, so it’s important that the soil be at about this level for a period before planting so as to be sure it can be maintained.
 More important, however, is the proper amount of nitrogen and to know when to “starve” the plants of it in order to encourage more fruiting.

 Proper Care of Brandywine Tomatoes

-Unlike other, more common tomato varieties that are more fruit-bearing and less demanding, the Brandywine requires detailed care and maintenance.
-Watering through ground moisture is important (rather than getting the leaves wet with spray) because it not only feeds the plants with more water, but it eliminates the chances of many types of parasites that can affect this delicate plant.
+Unlike other, more common tomato varieties that have more fruit production and are less demanding, the Brandywine variety requires detailed care and maintenance.
+For best results, watering through ground level moisture with drip irrigation is important (rather than getting the leaves wet with spray) because it not only feeds the plants with more water, but it eliminates the chances of many types of parasites that can affect this delicate plant.

 Normal soil fertility (balanced nutrition) is needed for the beginning stages.
 Once the plants are established and have grown to a foot or two in size (they will be heavy with leaves and you’ve hopefully been pinching off early suckers), adding fertilizer with no nitrogen (0-10-10 or similar) will lower the N value of the soil and discourage more green foliage growth.
 This stunting of the rapid growth of the foliage will mean that the plants will become less bushy and bear more fruit instead.